MKBenjie/Egg-Incubator-m1/README.md

 It uses an Arduino Uno board.
 It provides both the code and circuit design of the incubator.
 ### Project link
-You can try out it project [here](https://www.tinkercad.com/things/9ptgheRyU7U)
+You can try out the project [here](https://www.tinkercad.com/things/9ptgheRyU7U)